 Before 1 October 2019, Citi was the only issuer in Australia that offered a cheque-to-self option on its balance transfer credit cards.
 This option is no longer available, meaning you cannot get a cheque-to-self balance transfer any more.

 The information below has been kept for reference only.

-Why would I get a cheque-to-self instead of a balance transfer?
+When would a cheque-to-self be used instead of a balance transfer?

-A cheque-to-self offers more flexibility than a regular balance transfer, so there are many scenarios when people might consider this option.
+A cheque-to-self offered more flexibility than a regular balance transfer, so there are many scenarios when people might have considered this option.
 These include:

 - To pay off other types of debt.
 Some debts don't fall into one of the eligible balance transfer categories.
 For example, a balance with Afterpay or another interest-free shopping service won't be eligible unless it's classified as a line of credit (and many aren't).